Abercrombie Caves campground

 The first thing you’ll notice when you arrive here is the tranquil creek running through the camping area, with its clear waters and shady surrounds.
 Find yourself a grassy spot anywhere alongside the creek and pitch a tent or park your caravan.

-Join one of the tours at Abercrombie Caves and be amazed at the incredible formations.
-Check out the magnificent waterfall on Grove Creek Falls walking track, or try your luck trout fishing in the creek.
+Join one of the tours at Abercrombie Caves and be amazed at the incredible formations or check out the magnificent waterfall on Grove Creek Falls walking track.

 Then head back to your campsite, throw a steak on the barbecue and enjoy the relaxing sounds of the nearby waters.
 As the sun sets, listen closely to nature’s orchestra, and keep your torch handy to spy possums in the trees or a wombat waddling past.